VlachosGroup/pMuTT/_sources/io.rst.txt

 NASA Polynomial Input Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This example uses data found in `pmutt.examples.read_nasa_from_excel`_.
 Due to the special rules defined for NASA parsing, a group of NASA polynomials can be directly imported using :func:`~pmutt.io.excel.read_excel`.

 +------+-------+------------+------------+-------+-------+--------+--------------+--------------+--------------+--------------+--------------+--------------+--------------+---------------+---------------+---------------+---------------+---------------+---------------+---------------+--------+
 | name | phase | elements.H | elements.O | T_low | T_mid | T_high | nasa.a_low.0 | nasa.a_low.1 | nasa.a_low.2 | nasa.a_low.3 | nasa.a_low.4 | nasa.a_low.5 | nasa.a_low.6 | nasa.a_high.0 | nasa.a_high.1 | nasa.a_high.2 | nasa.a_high.3 | nasa.a_high.4 | nasa.a_high.5 | nasa.a_high.6 | notes  |